TomB2001/TomB2001/README.md

 - 👋 Hi, I’m Tom
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming, administrating Linux-Servers, MacOS and a bit of Windows
 - 🌱 I’m currently learning Python

 <!---